 Working with a law office makes most people uncomfortable.

 Though many fact patterns appear to be similar, each person’s situation and legal situation is unique.
-The ability for people to successfully navigate their legal issues is often impacted by many factors, including their emotional well-being, the emotional well being of both spouses, their lawyers, the judge and even the jurisdiction.
+The ability for people to successfully navigate their legal issues is often impacted by many factors, including their mental and emotional well-being, the emotional well being of both spouses, their lawyers, the judge and even the jurisdiction.

 Mission Statement and Philosophy